programmai/progression-framework/frameworks/product.md

       - level: 2
         criteria:
           - "Tends to action - narrowing in on a MVP to help learn.
 Comfortable with releasing uncomfortable first versions (done is better than perfect)."
-          - "Leads squad in prioritising work with some ambiguity or competing demands."
+          - "Leads team in prioritising work with some ambiguity or competing demands."
           - "Makes sure the team have everything they need to be productive."
           - "Maintains sensible work in progress limits and knows when and how to say no."
       - level: 3